-Finally, install Microsoft Remote Desktop for Mac on each device to let your team access to that Machine.
+Finally, install Microsoft Remote Desktop for Mac on each device to give your team access to that VM.

-- It's hard to control permission access and version history
+- It's difficult to control permission access and version history.

-- Still only one person working on a machine at a time, since Power BI for desktop is not a collaborative tool
+- You can only have one person working on a machine at a time, since Power BI for desktop is not a collaborative tool.

-2. Run Power BI on a PC then remote to that PC
+2. Run Power BI on a PC then remote in to that PC

 It's a little bit the same with the first method, however, this time, you use a physical machine.

-Cons: same with the 1st method and you have to maintain a physical PC
+Cons: same with the first method, and you have to maintain a physical PC.

 3. Use other alternative BI tools

-Power BI is powerful, it helps your team consolidate data and build dashboards, reports with a powerful data modeling layer.
-It's not easy to find a great tool in the market to replace Power BI, here are 2 alternative solutions I recommend which is 100% cloud-based, can replace its functionalities, and even more.
+Power BI is powerful — it helps your team consolidate data and build dashboards and reports with a powerful data modeling layer.
+It's not easy to find a great tool in the market to replace Power BI, but here are two alternative solutions I recommend which is 100% cloud-based, can replicate its functionalities, and in some cases do even more.

-Holistics is a powerful full-stack data platform that allows companies to set up an end-to-end, reusable, and scalable data analytics stack with minimal engineering resources.
+Holistics is a powerful self-service BI (business intelligence) platform that allows non-technical user to create their own charts, without writing SQL.
+Data team can save time by setting up a re-usable and scalable data analytics stack, with minimal engineering resources.

-It not only offers data analysts with powerful SQL-based data modeling approach, help them build a data warehouse and automate reporting but also empowers non-technical users to get insights with a strong self-service analytics offering.
+It not only gives data analysts and data engineers a powerful SQL-based data modeling approach, but it also helps them minimize writing SQL queries and automate reporting.
+Holistics is also designed to empowers non-technical users to get insights with a strong self-service analytics offering.